BIBSYSDEV/NVA-deploy/README.md

 **[Institution Proxy](https://github.com/BIBSYSDEV/nva-instituion-proxy)**

-For viewing structured information about Organisations in Cristin?
+For viewing structured information about Organisations in Cristin.
 Basically, this service provides a top-level list of Norwegian research Organisations and provides structured hierarchical views of departments in these.

 ## Deployment considerations